jEsuSdA/the-perfect-desktop/README.md

 *Unzip 7z files and copy folder to /usr/share/themes or ~/.themes/*

+Or using the installation script (If you use Debian).

 ### Papirus

 [Papirus Icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/) is a complete awesome Icon Theme.